 Most couples will have basic fertility testing done before being informed of their chance of success and treatment recommendations.
 Basic fertility testing usually includes:

-- Measurement of ovarian reserve by measuring Follicle Stimulating Hormone (FSH) level
+- Measurement of the ovarian reserve by measuring follicle-stimulating hormone (FSH) and estradiol levels

 - Basic blood tests to measure hormone levels